Lewis Reilly

-Lewis Colin Reilly (born 7 July 1999) is an English professional footballer who plays for Northern Premier League side [Workington AFC].
+Lewis Colin Reilly (born 7 July 1999) is an English professional footballer who plays for Northern Premier League side Workington.
 He was previously at Crewe Alexandra, Chorley and Marine.

 Career

 Crewe Alexandra

 Reilly signed professional terms with Crewe in July 2017.
 He made his debut on 29 August 2017, coming on as an 89th-minute substitute for George Cooper in an EFL Trophy group stage game against Newcastle United U21s at Gresty Road.
 He made his first start in a Crewe shirt on 7 November 2017, again in the EFL Trophy, and scored twice in a 4–2 defeat by Port Vale at Vale Park.

 Reilly made his league debut, coming on as a 76th-minute substitute at Morecambe, on 21 November 2017, and made three further substitute appearances before being named in the starting line-up for Crewe's home league game against Wycombe Wanderers on 20 January 2018.

 Reilly's release by Crewe was announced on 10 June 2020.